aliostad/BeeHive/README.md

 Business process is broken down into a series/cascase/tree of events where each step only knows the event it is consuming and the event(s) it is publishing.
 Actors define the name of the queue they are supposed to read from (in the form of *QueueName* for Azure Service Bus Queues or *TopicName*-*SubscriptionName* for Azure Topics) and system will feed these processor actors via **Factory Actors**.

 Error handling and retry mechanism is under development.

+### No-non-sense Microservices Actor Framework for the cloud